xuyinuox-ui/YuE2-Studio/README.md

 - **NVIDIA / BigVGAN contributors**
 - **MLX contributors**
 - **PyTorch contributors**
-- the maintainers of the Python and macOS ecosystem components used by the application
+- maintainers of the Python and macOS ecosystem components used by the application

-YuE2 Studio is an independent project.
+YuE2 Studio is an independent community project.

 Upstream project names are used for identification and attribution only and do not imply sponsorship, affiliation, or endorsement.